Galindo4007/try2/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/connecting.md

 The client is configured to create a pool of HTTP connections with S3, so that once the initial set of connections have been made they can re-used for followup operations.

-Core aspects of pool settings are
+Core aspects of pool settings are:
-* The pool size is set by `fs.s3a.connection.maximum` -if a process asks for more connections than this threads will be blocked until they are available.
+* The pool size is set by `fs.s3a.connection.maximum` -if a process asks for more connections than this then threads will be blocked until they are available.
 * The time blocked before an exception is raised is set in `fs.s3a.connection.acquisition.timeout`.
 * The time an idle connection will be kept in the pool is set by `fs.s3a.connection.idle.time`.